The drive to Tok Alaska would be a long day. The road was in

 lunch!
 But, upon seeing another tourist parked in the little lot,

-and fishing from the shore was enough to make us feel that a lunch
+fishing from the shore was enough to make us feel that a lunch

 break was in order.
 We pulled in and got the dogs ready for one